bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-14-the-justice-commitment.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 14</span></h3>
-<p>The ultimate life supports immigration justice that treats all people with dignity regardless of their country of origin and recognizes the human right to seek safety and opportunity.</p>
+<p>Joa supports immigration justice that treats all people with dignity regardless of their country of origin and recognizes the human right to seek safety and opportunity.</p>
 </div>

 <div class="verse">